oktadev/okta-blog/_source/_posts/2022-07-25-express-prisma-tailwind.md

 - [Build and Deploy a Node.js App to Heroku](/blog/2022/02/28/build-deploy-node-app-heroku)
 - [Node.js Login with Express and OIDC](/blog/2020/06/16/nodejs-login)
 - [Build a Node.js API with TypeScript](/blog/2019/05/07/nodejs-typescript-api)

+Make sure you follow us on [Twitter](https://twitter.com/oktadev) and subscribe to our [YouTube](https://www.youtube.com/c/oktadev) channel.
+Please comment below if you have any questions or want to share what tutorial you’d like to see next.